-In this new feature we introduce you to some of the people who bring our work to life on stage.
+In this new feature we introduce you to some of the people who work behind the scenes at the RSC, across many different departments.

 What do you do in your typical day?
 Audio description is a service that provides simultaneous description of a live performance for visually impaired members of the audience.
 Those using the service wear headsets during the performance through which they can hear a description of what is happening on the stage, including movement, facial expression, colour, scenery, any sound effects etc., in fact all the things that the sighted audience can see.
 AD must enhance not impede.
 In effect we write a script, which we insert into the main dialogue of the play, without talking over the dialogue (or making the description so intrusive that it interferes with the enjoyment of the play).
 What we aim to do has been called painting pictures with words.
 Beforehand our patrons (who will have had a recorded introduction posted to them) will get the chance to explore the stage, scenery and costumes, and possibly meet cast and crew members, on a touch tour).
 Writing and delivering an audio description involves many different processes, much of it at home, working alone, with the help of a recording and script supplied by the RSC.